-Stress is a normal reaction to challenging or unsure times in our lives, but sometimes too much stress can cause negative effects.
-Therefore, it is important to recognize how stress impacts your thoughts, feelings, and behaviours.
+Stress is a normal reaction to challenging or unsure times in our lives, but sometimes too much stress can have negative effects on our health.
+It is important to recognize how stress impacts your thoughts, feelings, and behaviours.

-- You are snacking or eating more often than normal
+- Are you are snacking or eating more often than normal?

-- You are not eating at all during the day
+- Are you are not eating at all during the day

-- You are eating at different times than usual (eg. very late or very early)
+- Are you are eating at different times than usual (eg. very late or very early)?

-"Am I actually hungry?
-If yes, how hungry am I?"
+- Are you actually hungry?
+If yes, how hungry are you?

-"Am I bored?
+- Are you bored?
 Stressed?
 Anxious?
-If yes, is eating what I need right now?
+If yes, is eating what you need right now?

-- Go for a walk and get fresh air
+- Go for a walk, move your body, or get some fresh air

 - Play or listen to music